120 Bahadur: Reviews

+Anuj Kumar of The Hindu gave a positive review of the movie. "...120 Bahadur is a sincere, technically proficient tribute that gives both heart and mind their due on the battlefield.
+It aligns the beats and the attitude and swagger that are very much of today, without diluting the details of the military manoeuvre in a punishing environment," he wrote.
+"It may not be a genre-defining epic, but 120 Bahadur deserves your time and attention."

-Sana Farzeen of India Today gives the film a modest 3 out of 5 rating saying "The film is fitting tribute to the martyrs of the Battle of Rezang La, with all actors including Farhan Akhtar, Sparsh Walia, Ankit Siwach, Sahib Verma, and Dhanveer Singh seemingly disappearing into their characters.
+Sana Farzeen of India Today, gives the film a modest 3 out of 5 rating saying "The film is fitting tribute to the martyrs of the Battle of Rezang La, with all actors including Farhan Akhtar, Sparsh Walia, Ankit Siwach, Sahib Verma, and Dhanveer Singh seemingly disappearing into their characters.
 Cinematography by Tetsuo Nagata is breathtaking.
-But despite all the hype lack of cohesiveness between emotional portios and raw battle scenes meams '120 Bahadur' never quite climbs to the heights it aims for".
+But despite all the hype, lack of cohesiveness between emotional portions and raw battle scenes means '120 Bahadur' never quite climbs to the heights it aims for".

+Taher Ahamed of Deccan Herald gave the movie 4 out of 5 stating "the movie is paced well, with a strong on-screen presence combined with exceptional cinematography.
+It does not go over the top at tugging your heart, but makes the right impact, as you respect and admire the courage of the bravehearts."

-Rishabh Suti of Hindustan Times gives the film a modest 3 out of 5 rating saying "The film pays befitting tribute to the martyrs of the Battle of Rezang La but lacks emotional connect.
-Such as a song filmed on Farhan and Raashi Khanna's character about their married life, almost feels out of place.
-The cinematography by Tetsuo Nagata captures Ladakh’s harsh terrain with striking clarity,a strong point in the first half, but the war sequence in second half is where film peaks.
-Farhan Akhtar does ustice but the saveness associated with him keeps all reminding Farhan is acting a character.
+Rishabh Suti of Hindustan Times, gives the film a modest 3 out of 5 rating saying "The film pays befitting tribute to the martyrs of the Battle of Rezang La, but lacks emotional connect.
+Such as a song filmed on Farhan and Raashi's character about their married life, almost feels out of place.
+The cinematography by Tetsuo Nagata captures Ladakh's harsh terrain with striking clarity, is a strong point in the first half; but the war sequence in second half is where film peaks.
+Farhan Akhtar does justice but the sauveness associated with him keeps all reminding Farhan is acting a character.
 Sparsh Walia as the radio operator, and Raashii Khanna do justice to their roles.
 But a tighter screenplay was needed."

+Jaya Dwivedie of India TV said, "120 Bahadur is a film that salutes bravery, celebrates their sacrifices and brings the famous battle to big screen, but lacks emotion and cinematic intensity.
+The visuals are superb, but no emotional connect.
+Yet the film must be seen, as it reminds us how heroes stand on the border, not on screen."